robercano/3Dengine/README.md

     sudo apt-get install g++ cmake libglew-dev libjpeg-dev xorg-dev

 libglfw3 package is also needed but it does not come with Ubuntu 14.04 LTS.
-Please visit the GLFW3 website to see how to compile and link the library.
+You can download GLFW 3.2 [here](https://github.com/glfw/glfw/releases/download/3.2/glfw-3.2.zip).

+Unzip the package, go into the library directory and perform the following commands:

+    cmake .
+    make
+    sudo make install
+    sudo ldconfig

 Then you can compile the demos with:

 	make clean all

-The binaries will be created in the demo directory.
+The binaries will be created in the demos directory.
+To run them just:

+    ./demos/shadows
+    ./demos/toon

+And so on.
+It is important that the running directory is the root of the git repo as the data assets are referenced from there.

 ### Windows